Oranyelu/GeorgeXAlai/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
 >>>>>>> de4a48a (initial commit)

+## License

+This project is licensed under the "All Rights Reserved" license.

+No part of this repository may be copied, reproduced, modified, or distributed without express written permission from the author.

+For any inquiries or requests for usage, please contact georgewoodcasket@gmail.com.